Man dies after falling down shaft at Dublin office building

 A general view of Ringsend Road in Dublin.
 Photograph: Google Maps

-A man has died after falling down a shaft in an office building in Ringsend, Dublin.
+A man has died after he fell down a shaft in an office building in Ringsend, Dublin.

 Emergency services were called just before midday on Monday to the building on Ringsend Road.